County Kilkenny: Rivers

 The main rivers in County Kilkenny, called the Three Sisters, are the Nore, Barrow and Suir.
 The River Nore bisects the county and flows through Ballyragget, Kilkenny City and the villages of Bennettsbridge, Thomastown and Inistioge.
 The River Suir forms the border between County Waterford and County Kilkenny.

-River Barrow forms a boundary to the east of the county.
+The Barrow forms part of the county's eastern boundary.
+Tributaries of the Barrow in the county include the Gowran River and the Ballyvalden River (with its tributary the Monefelim River).

 Although County Kilkenny lies inland it has access to the sea via Belview Port, Port of Waterford, on the Suir Estuary and via New Ross on the River Barrow.
 On the River Barrow, from the villages of Goresbridge and Graiguenamanagh, there is a navigable river with traditional barges to the River Shannon or to Dublin Bay.
 Kilkenny's river network helps drain the land giving the county a highly fertile lower central plain.

 Kings River and the Dinan are used for canoeing and kayaking as they contain stretches of peaceful waterways and a number of weirs and rapids.
 The wide and meandering Rivers Nore and Barrow are used for angling, boating and water sports.

 Protected areas

 Special Areas of Conservation, under the European Union Habitats Directive, in County Kilkenny includes Hugginstown Fen south-west of Ballyhale, The Loughans near Urlingford, Cullahill Mountain on the Castlecomer Plateau near Johnstown, Spahill and Clomantagh Hill which form part of an escarpment which links the Slieveardagh Hills with the Castlecomer Plateau, Galmoy Fen north of Johnstown, Lower River Suir south of Thurles, the freshwater stretches of the Barrow/River Nore and Thomastown Quarry, near Thomastown.

 In 2005 Coan Bogs was defined as a Natural Heritage Area under section 18 of the Wildlife Act 2000.
 The blanket bog consists of two small areas of upland blanket bog located near Castlecomer in the townlands of Coan East and Smithstown.
 Bedrock geology for both areas is shale overlain locally by glacial till and blanket bog vegetation is well developed.

 Fiddown Island is a 62.6 ha state-owned Nature Reserve established in 1988.
-Near Fiddown along the River Suir it consists of a long narrow island of marsh/woodland covered in willow scrub and bordered by reed swamps - it is the only known site of its type in Ireland.
+Near Fiddown along the River Suir it consists of a long narrow island of marsh/woodland covered in willow scrub and bordered by reed swamps – it is the only known site of its type in Ireland.